intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/Embedding/README.md

 # [optional] for Bce-Embedding-Base-V1
 pip install BCEmbedding==0.1.5 transformers==4.40.0
 ```
-Please refer to [Quick Start](../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#install-ipex-llm-with-npu-support) for more details about `ipex-llm` installation on Intel NPU.
+Please refer to [Quickstart](../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#install-ipex-llm-with-npu-support) for more details about `ipex-llm` installation on Intel NPU.

 ### 1.2 Runtime Configurations
-Please refer to [Quick Start](../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#runtime-configurations) for environment variables setting based on your device.
+Please refer to [Quickstart](../../../../../../docs/mddocs/Quickstart/npu_quickstart.md#runtime-configurations) for environment variables setting based on your device.

 ## 2. Run Optimized Models
 The examples below show how to run the **_optimized HuggingFace model implementations_** on Intel NPU, including